keboola/connection-docs/components/index.md

 {: .image-popup}
 ![Screenshot - Create Configuration](/components/configuration-1.png)

-The following page shows a list of the currently existing configurations (extractors in this example) in the project.
+The following page lists the current configurations (e.g., extractors) in the project.
 To create a new configuration of a new component, use the **Directory** or the **Add New Extractor** button.

 {: .image-popup}